Taylor Swift and SZA lead 2023 MTV Video Music Award nominations - The Boston Globe

-LOS ANGELES — Taylor Swift may soon become the most awarded artist in MTV Video Music Awards history.
+LOS ANGELES — Taylor Swift tops the 2023 MTV Video Music Awards nominations.

-She leads the 2023 nominations with eight — seven for her “Anti-Hero” music video and a nod in the artist of the year category — followed by SZA, who has six, MTV announced on Tuesday.
+She leads with eight — seven for her “Anti-Hero” music video and a nod in the artist of the year category — followed by SZA, who has six, MTV announced on Tuesday.

-Swift currently has 14 VMAs to her name, placing her just behind Madonna, who has 20 awards, and Beyoncé, who has 16.
+Swift currently has 14 VMAs to her name, placing her behind Beyoncé, who has 28 (two with Destiny's Child), Madonna, who has 20 awards, and Lady Gaga, who has 19.

 Advertisement